fusc36/nhmaster/README.md

 * More documentation
 * ~~Ability to add doujin links from the web interface~~ Access through `/downloads`

-If you want to add features/fix bugs, feel free to send a pull request or fork the repo (but that goes without saying).
+If you want to add features or fix bugs, feel free to send a pull request or fork the repo (but that goes without saying).

 # Setup